Alaska Air Group Inc. (NYSE:ALK) Stock: Worth Taking a Bite?

 Is the stock of ALK attractive?

-In related news, CHAIRMAN, TILDEN BRADLEY D sold 6,500 shares of the companyâ€™s stock in a transaction that recorded on Jun 01.
-The sale was performed at an average price of 69.85, for a total value of 454,017.
-As the sale deal closes, the CHAIRMAN, TILDEN BRADLEY D now sold 8,266 shares of the companyâ€™s stock, valued at 576,591.
-Also, SR VP PEOPLE, SCHNEIDER ANDREA L sold 2,100 shares of the companyâ€™s stock in a deal that was recorded on May 14.
-The shares were price at an average price of 70.00 per share, with a total market value of 147,000.
-Following this completion of acquisition, the CHAIRMAN, TILDEN BRADLEY D now holds 2,355 shares of the companyâ€™s stock, valued at 160,273.
+In related news, Director, KNIGHT JESSIE J JR bought 1,200 shares of the companyâ€™s stock in a transaction that recorded on Jun 08.
+The purchase was performed at an average price of 66.26, for a total value of 79,511.
+As the purchase deal closes, the CHAIRMAN, TILDEN BRADLEY D now sold 6,500 shares of the companyâ€™s stock, valued at 454,017.
+Also, CHAIRMAN, TILDEN BRADLEY D sold 8,266 shares of the companyâ€™s stock in a deal that was recorded on May 14.
+The shares were cost at an average price of 69.75 per share, with a total market value of 576,591.
+Following this completion of disposal, the SR VP PEOPLE, SCHNEIDER ANDREA L now holds 2,100 shares of the companyâ€™s stock, valued at 147,000.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.40%.